 5. We switched out all the light fixtures

 We switched out all the light fixtures throughout the home.
 Light fixtures can really date a space.
 In the kitchen this was especially true.
-We traded in the "boob" light for recessed cans.
+We traded in the "boob" light for recessed lights.
 We removed the chrome pendants and we relocated a geometric set of ceramic matte white pendants above the bar.
-In the soffit we originally wanted to remove, we add in another recessed can.
+In the soffit we originally wanted to remove, we add in another recessed light fixture.

 What's the bottom line?